Generation innovation and optimisation

 Microgrids and Distributed Energy Resource (DER) integration

-Projects demonstrating the growth and development of microgrids driven by a need for greater grid reliability, more distributed energy resources, or more generation to allow power producers and their customers better control of energy costs.
+Projects demonstrating the growth and development of microgrids for energy access driven by a need for greater grid reliability, more distributed energy resources, or more generation to allow power producers and their customers better control of energy costs.
 Projects should include the latest developments in design, implementation, operation and regulation of microgrids or the addition of energy storage, distributed generation or other DER solutions to increase grid stability; reduce operational or defer capital expenditure, or enhance energy security and supply.

 AMI & Smart metering